 Research

-The NSW Rural Fire Service regularly conducts research into fire events to better understand how the community prepares for and responds to the threat of fire.
+The RFS is committed to engaging in research that will provide a better understanding of how the community prepares for and responds to the threat of fire.

 Current Research Projects